What is an EPC Rating?

-- Raise a property’s value, as you are able to generate your own electricity independently.
+- Can raise a property’s value, as you are able to generate your own electricity independently.

 - Save UK residents anywhere between £90 to £270 a year on energy bills.

-If installing Solar Panels to increase your properties EPC rating is of interest to you.
+If installing Solar Panels to increase your property’s EPC rating is of interest to you.
 Get in touch today for a free Solar Panel quote.
-In many cases, properties may still have a low EPC rating despite having double glazed windows and full insulation.
+In many cases, properties may still have a low EPC rating despite having double-glazed windows and full insulation.
 Switching to renewable energy goes beyond this, and the price of solar panels being 70% cheaper today than in previous years, it’s now more affordable to switch to Solar Energy than ever!